 These Brussels sprouts are tossed with garlic, olive oil, salt, and pepper -- 'tis true -- but there's one special ingredient that takes them over the top...balsamic vinegar!
 It's whisked with those other ingredients and the resulting mixture coats the Brussels sprouts as they roast, resulting in a crisp-tender, tangy-sweet side dish that's basically impossible to resist.

 But.
 BUT!
 That's not where it ends, y'all.
-The already-glorious roasted Brussels are then drizzled with a teensy bit more balsamic before being tossed with a combo of crunchy roasted pistachios and chewy dried cranberries.
+The already-glorious Roasted Brussels Sprouts with Balsamic are thentossed with a combo of crunchy roasted pistachios and chewy dried cranberries.
 The final contrast of flavors and textures is out of this world.